gpw13/augury/README.md

     and can inverse the scaling if specified.
--   `predict_simple()` performs linear interpolation or flat extrapolation in the same manner as the other `predict_...` functions, but without modelling or confidence bounds.
+-   `predict_simple()` performs linear interpolation or flat extrapolation in the same manner as the other `predict_...` functions, but without modeling or confidence bounds.
+-   `predict_average()` performs averaging by groups of columns in the same manner as the other `predict_...` functions, but without modeling or confidence bounds.

 Together, they can be used to transform and scale data for better modeling, and then inverse these to get data back into the original